EBendinelli/bndy-site/src/data/projects/welcomango.md

 ![Screenshot](@/assets/images/blog/welcomango-1.png)
 *The welcomango concept as explained on the homepage*

-Initially a side project, dvelopment was very slow at first and picked up in 2016 thanks to the help of a good friend.
-The platform was developped in Php using Symfony 2.
+Initially a side project, development was very slow at first and picked up in 2016 thanks to the help of a good friend.
+The platform was developed in Php using Symfony 2.
 A somewhat functional version of the site can be found on [archive.org](https://web.archive.org/web/20181228072421/http://welcomango.com/).

 ![Screenshot](@/assets/images/blog/welcomango-2.png)